Cardiovascular Implants Market

 -

-In April 2022, Impulse Dynamics received regulatory approval and introduced the Optimizer Smart Mini in the United States.
-This advanced Implantable Pulse Generator (IPG), classified as a Class III medical device, is specifically designed to support patients with moderate to severe heart failure, offering a more effective and innovative treatment option for improved cardiac management.
+In April 2022, Impulse Dynamics secured regulatory clearance and launched the Optimizer Smart Mini in the U.S. This advanced Implantable Pulse Generator (IPG), a Class III medical device, is engineered to aid patients with moderate to severe heart failure, offering an innovative approach to enhanced cardiac care.

 -